Visiting the Eiffel Tower in Paris: Complete Guide for Travelers

 The Eiffel Tower offers a wide variety of options for a memorable dinner.
 From the elegant restaurants on the upper floors to the charming food stalls on the esplanade, there are alternatives for all tastes and budgets.

-Madame Brasserie is located on the first floor of the tower and you can enjoy an exceptional lunch or dinner.
+Madame Brasserie is located on the first floor of the tower, and you can enjoy an exceptional lunch or dinner.
 Chef Thierry Marx is in charge of the kitchen.

 Reserve your dinner here.
-You can also have lunch at noon, price is half the price of dinner.
+You can also have lunch at noon, the price is half the price of dinner.
 Both options are a unique experience.

 The prices at Restaurant Jules Verne are higher than Madame Brasserie, the midday menu is 160€, and the 5-course tasting menu dinner is 255€, excluding drinks.